Corning Inc.: History

+In 1915, Corning created an improved heat resistant glass formula and launched Pyrex, the first-ever consumer cooking products made with temperature-resistant glass, in 1915.

 The California Institute of Technology's 200 in telescope mirror at Palomar Observatory was cast by Corning during 1934–1936, out of low expansion borosilicate glass.
 In 1932, George Ellery Hale approached Corning with the challenge of fabricating the required optic for his Palomar project.
 A previous effort to fabricate the optic from fused quartz had failed.
 Corning's first attempt was a failure, the cast blank having voids.
 Using lessons learned, Corning was successful in the casting of the second blank.
 After a year of cooling, during which it was almost lost to a flood, in 1935, the blank was completed.
 The first blank now resides in Corning's Museum of Glass.

 In 1935, Corning formed a partnership with bottle maker Owens-Illinois, which formed the company known today as Owens Corning.
 Owens Corning was spun off as a separate company in 1938.

 The company had a history of science-based innovations following World War II and the strategy by management was research and "disruptive" and "on demand" product innovation.

 In 1962, Corning developed Chemcor, a new toughened automobile windshield designed to be thinner and lighter than existing windshields, which reduced danger of personal injury by shattering into small granules when smashed.
 This toughened glass had a chemically hardened outer layer, and its manufacture incorporated an ion exchange and a "fusion process" in special furnaces that Corning built in its Christiansburg, Virginia facility.
 Corning developed it as an alternative to laminated windshields with the intention of becoming an automotive industry supplier.
 After being installed as side glass in a limited run of 1968 Plymouth Barracudas and Dodge Darts, Chemcor windshields debuted on the 1970 model year Javelins and AMXs built by American Motors Corporation (AMC).
 As there were no mandatory safety standards for motor vehicle windshields, the larger automakers had no financial incentive to change from the cheaper existing products.
 Corning terminated its windshield project in 1971, after it turned out to be one of the company's "biggest and most expensive failures."
 However, like many Corning innovations, the unique process to manufacture this automotive glass was resurrected and is today the basis of their very profitable LCD glass business.